 Curated by: Cristina Terzaghi, Sylvain Bellenger

-Caravaggio lived in Naples for a total of 18 months, during his two stays: between October 1606 and June 1607 and, subsequently, in the autumn of 1609 for about a year until his death in Porto Ercole on the journey back to Rome, in July of 1610.
+Caravaggio lived in Naples for a total of 18 months, during his two stays: between October 1606 and June 1607 and, subsequently, in the autumn of 1609 for about a year until his death in Porto Ercole on the return journey to Rome, in July 1610.
 Intense and fundamental months for his life and his artistic production, which however are less known than the period spent in Rome.

 In Naples , Merisi flew from Rome, where he had been involved in the murder of Ranuccio Tomassoni: wanted and sentenced to death by Roman justice, tormented by a sense of guilt.
 The drama of the Neapolitan production with its particular moral tension seems to strongly approach the contemporary vision of the great artist, an aspect that emerges in the works, coming from national and international museum collections, presented at Capodimonte.